russellmatt66/GPU-samples/BinarySearch/README.md

 # Overview
-Project to implement binary search with CUDA, and compare performance to CPU code.
+Project to implement binary search with CUDA, and then find the configuration with the best performance by performing a parameter sweep of the kernel.

 GPU: GeForce GTX 960 (Maxwell 5.2)